-The IRG was established in 2020 at the Medical Faculty of the University of Münster and under the supervision of Prof. Dr. med.
-Frank Tüttelmann – the first professor of reproductive genetics in Germany – it is one of very few institutes dedicated specifically to the genetic underpinnings of reproductive health and mammalian fertility worldwide.
+The IRG was established in 2020 at the Medical Faculty of the University of Münster.
+Under the supervision of Prof. Dr. med.
+Frank Tüttelmann – the first professor of reproductive genetics in Germany – it is one of very few institutes worldwide dedicated specifically to the genetic underpinnings of reproductive health.

-You can learn more about our current projects, our cooperation partners, recent publications, and our teaching offers at the University on the following pages.
+Feel free to browse the following pages to learn more about our current projects, our cooperation partners, recent publications, and our educational programme.